v3n/os/STYLE.md

 ### General Coding Standards

+Indent with spaces, tab length should be two spaces per tab.

+Try to avoid mixed line endings, have Git commit as LF.

 Avoid `using` statements at all costs, preface all C++ standard libraries with the `std::` qualifier.

 Make liberal use of the `const` keyword whenever possible–this will help avoid bugs later.